algebra-520/Accretive-Tokens/README.md

 uint256 public MAX_TOKEN_SUPPLY    = 21_000_000;
 ```

-- 1,000,000 AGB are sent to the contract at deployment → permanent treasury
+- 1,000,000 AGB are sent to the contract at deployment → to creator  → as liquidity on DEX
 - When an NFT is burned:
   ```solidity
   uint256 claimAmount = contractAGBBalance / currentTotalSupply;